algomo/knowledge-base/docs/docs/data-sources/Tags.md

 Tags are an enhancement designed to provide context-aware responses by associating specific intents with particular tag values, within a variable called a tag name.
 This feature ensures that responses are tailored to the unique characteristics of the user's query, allowing for a more personalized and accurate interaction.

-### Terminology
+## Terminology
 **Tag Name**: Represents the overarching variable, category or characteristic that influences the chatbot's response.For example, tag names could be "Website Platform", "Mobile OS", "Origin Country", etc.
 **Tag Value**: Denotes a specific value associated with a tag name.
 For instance, in the context of the examples above, tag values could be "WordPress," "Joomla," "Android" "iOS," "France," "Spain," etc.
+**Tag Description (Optional)**: Provides additional explanation to the chatbot on what the tag name or tag values mean.
+For example, for `company_size: small / large` it might not be immediately clear how small or large is defined.
+Adding "Companies with less than 50 employees are considered small" would help the chatbot select the right values more consistently.

-### How it Works
+## How it Works
 1. **Intent Tagging:**
     Each intent in the chatbot's knowledge base is tagged with one or more tag names and their corresponding tag values.
 These tags indicate the specific context in which the intent should be triggered.
     ```